History and credits¶

 - First project release.

-The django-analytical package was written by Joost Cassee, with contributions from Eric Davis, Paul Oswald, Uros Trebec, Steven Skoczen, Piet Delport, Sandra Mau, Simon Ye, Tinnet Coronam, Philippe O. Wagner, Max Arnold , Martín Gaitán, Craig Bruce, Peter Bittner, Scott Adams, Eric Amador, Alexandre Pocquet, Brad Pitcher, Hugo Osvaldo Barrera, Nikolay Korotkiy, Steve Schwarz, Aleck Landgraf and others.
+The django-analytical package was originally written by Joost Cassee and is now maintained by the Jazzband community, with contributions from Eric Davis, Paul Oswald, Uros Trebec, Steven Skoczen, Pi Delport, Sandra Mau, Simon Ye, Tinnet Coronam, Philippe O. Wagner, Max Arnold , Martín Gaitán, Craig Bruce, Peter Bittner, Scott Adams, Eric Amador, Alexandre Pocquet, Brad Pitcher, Hugo Osvaldo Barrera, Nikolay Korotkiy, Steve Schwarz, Aleck Landgraf, Marc Bourqui, Diederik van der Boor, Matthäus G. Chajdas, Scott Karlin and others.

 The application was inspired by and uses ideas from Analytical, Joshua Krall’s all-purpose analytics front-end for Rails.